 When will it come out?

-Expect a release date for the 2018 Lexus RX in the first half of 2017.
+Release date for the 2018 Lexus RX is in January 2018.

 What are the top competitors?